pixelfed/docs/content/en/running-pixelfed/installation.md

 {{<hint style="warning">}}
 **WARNING**

 Pixelfed is still a work in progress.
-We do not recommending running an instance in production at this stage unless you know what you are doing!
+We do not recommend running an instance in production at this stage unless you know what you are doing!
 {{</hint>}}

 ## Setting up Pixelfed files